Ahmeed1983/Adversarial-Attacks-on-Deep-Learning-Model/README.md

    ```
    jupyter lab
    ```
-4. Open `AdversarialAttacksonDeepModel.ipynb`.
+4. Open `AdversarialAttacksonDeepModel.ipynb` for the full Stanford Dog Image Dataset.
+OR
+5. Open `AdversarialAttacksonDeepModelSubset.ipynb` for the Subset Stanford Dog Image Dataset.
-5. Execute the cells in sequence to observe the effects of adversarial attacks.
+6. Execute the cells in sequence to observe the effects of adversarial attacks.

 ## Conclusion